 My childhood home had a small library filled with books related to technology and engineering, as my parents are engineers.
 I quickly became curious about the engineering field, and found that math and physics were two of my favorite school subjects.
 I recall how easy and enjoyable it was for me to sit through computer science classes, which drove me towards an education and career in computer science.

-I am a part of the Cloud Platforms team in the Consumer and Investment Management Division.
+I am a part of the Cloud Platforms team in Wealth Management.
 We support multiple businesses under the Marcus brand by providing enterprise grade cloud-based solutions that can be used by different business lines for common problems, such as how authorization would work between two different micro services, how one should interact with databases, what messaging and security layer should look like, or how to ensure data integrity.
 I am currently working on building a pseudo real-time change data capture platform that would track the data lineage and capture every single update made to the data.
 Change data capture is crucial to better business decisions, understanding business risks and compliance, as it ensures accurate information and helps meet legal requirements.

 I was a campus hire in 2017.
 I took part in four rounds of interviews: three technical and one behavioral.
 Throughout, I was given the opportunity to learn more about the team I was interviewing with and the work that they do.
 Over the course of my first three interviews, I was asked several technical questions.
 What separates our review process, and what I appreciated as a prospective candidate, was the fact that my interviewers focused heavily on my problem solving approach instead of just looking at whether or not I got the answer correct.